 - Just telling the court you cannot afford to pay your spouse’s attorney fees may not be enough unless you have evidentiary support.
 Show the Family Court in your paperwork and at the hearing with proper, admissible evidence, why your position is actually fact and why that disparity or access your spouse claims exists actually does not.
 Be prepared to explain to the court how you are paying your own attorney’s fees.

 Did you enjoy what you just read?

-If you have an Orange County divorce, legal separation or annulment matter, you may contact us for an affordable strategy session.
+If you have a divorce, legal separation or annulment matter, you may contact us for an affordable strategy session.
 While this article focused on attorney’s fees per Family Code 2030 through 2032, there are other ways to obtain attorney’s fees in a divorce.
 Check out our article on Family Code 271 as another example.

 And finally, as promised earlier in this guide, below is the full text of Family Code 2030, 2031 and 2032 as of the date we write this guide in 2016.
 Family Code sections may get amended from time to time so do not assume what you read below is the updated code section.
 This article is current as of the date it was written.